yarafe/Test/README.md

 You can review the [link](https://community.fortinet.com/t5/FortiGate/Technical-Tip-Integrate-FortiGate-with-Microsoft-Sentinel/ta-p/199709) for more details.

-## Fortianalyzer integration with Azure Sentinel Setup
+## Fortianalyzer integration with Microsoft Sentinel Setup

 To begin, initiate the creation of a Log Analytics Workspace.
 The process details can be found in the following [link](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal).